Business case for investment10/05/2016

-It is important to understand that these savings are a typical example and do not indicate the level of savings that your specific organisation is likely to realise.
+It is important to understand that these savings are a typical example and do not indicate the level of savings that your specific organization is likely to realize.

 We want to demonstrate that the benefits outlined in this business plan are prudent and therefore achievable.
 Below we have highlighted some of the assumptions that make up the numbers presented and the reason why they are prudent.

 - We have assumed only indirect spend can be influenced.
 It may be that your direct spend can also be affected and the savings level will be even higher;